RoboDK/Plug-In-Interface/README.md

 The main advantages of using the RoboDK API through a Plug-In Inteface are the following:
  * The RoboDK API is much faster because it is loaded as a library (a RoboDK Plug-In is actually a library loaded by RoboDK).
  * You can customize the appearance of RoboDK's main window (including the menu, toolbar, and add docked windows).
+ * You can customize the 3D view using OpenGL

 You should pay attention to the following when using the RoboDK API inside a Plug-In:
  * Items are pointers, not objects.
 You can check if an item is valid or not by checking if it is a null pointer (nullptr).